-- Students will report any computer faults they find immediately to a member of staff.
-1. - 2.
+- 1. Students will report any computer faults they find immediately to a member of staff. - 2.
 Students will treat the ICT resources with respect, leaving them as they would expect to find them. - 3.
 Students must ask permission from a member of staff before using ICT resources. - 4.
 Students will use only their own log in name and will keep their password a secret.
 Students will not access other people's accounts or files. - 5.
-Students may use the school's ICT resources ONLY for school work. - 6.
-Emails sent from school must be polite and sensible. - Students are expected to follow E-Safety guidance and should not disclose their personal details (such as their phone 7. number or address), or the personal details of anyone else whilst using the internet. - 8.
-Students should tell a teacher about anything they see on the computer, which they are unhappy about, or if they receive messages that are of concern. - Students may not use their ICT facilities to use/create/distribute offensive material. - 10.
-Students must not attempt to circumvent school ICT security systems. - 11.
-The school reserves the right to check and monitor the contents of personal directories and to keep a check on Internet sites visited by students.
+In the event that a student moves away from the computer they are logged on to they should lock access to prevent misuse by others. - 6.
+Students may use the school's ICT resources ONLY for school work. - 7.
+Emails sent from school must be polite and sensible. - 8.
+Students are expected to follow E-Safety guidance and should not disclose their personal details (such as their phone number or address), or the personal details of anyone else whilst using the internet. - 9.
+Students should tell a teacher about anything they see on the computer, which they are unhappy about, or if they receive messages that are of concern. - 10.
+Students may not use their ICT facilities to use/create/distribute offensive material. - 11.
+Students must not attempt to circumvent school ICT security systems. - 12.
+The school will monitor the contents of personal directories and keep a check on Internet sites visited by students, as part of is monitoring responsibility..

-ICT-Access to Remote Learning-Permissions to use Microsoft Teams Live Events & Microsoft Teams
+30) ICT-Permissions to use Microsoft Teams Live Events & Microsoft Teams

-At Hayes School we use Microsoft Teams and/or Teams Live Events to enable students to participate in remote learning and in support of additional learning such as on-line revision.
-Please note that without permission your child may not be able to access the full range of learning and opportunities provided by the school in the event of any school closure.
+At Hayes School we use Microsoft Teams and/or Teams Live Events to enable students to participate in any necessary remote learning and in support of additional learning such as on-line revision.
+Please note that without permission your child may not be able to access the full range of learning and opportunities provided by the school in the event of any school closure or where on-line activities are being held.

-Microsoft Teams and Microsoft Teams Live Events will be used to supplement any work set on Satchel One.
+Microsoft Teams and Microsoft Teams Live Events may be used to supplement any work set on Satchel One.
 Teams is a fully secure on-line app available within our school community and is accessed and downloaded through your child's Office 365 account (accessible via the school website) using their school username and password.
-As it is hosted within the school online environment the Teams app sits within our firewalls and cannot be accessed by individuals outside our community.
+As it is hosted within the school on-line environment the Teams app sits within our firewalls and cannot be accessed by individuals outside our community.

 Student accounts will be set up with access to only the basic required features and in line with both our E-Safety and Safeguarding Policies.
 Student protocols for the safe and appropriate use of Teams have also been developed and you will be asked to read through and acknowledge that your child understands these protocols and that you will ensure they are followed by your child.
 We ask parents/carers, as part of the induction process to school, to provide/withhold consent for your child's use of Microsoft Teams and acknowledge the protocols for its use as appropriate.

-JEWELLERY
+31) JEWELLERY